 Workshops are available to all EAN client companies.
-Please contact your account manager, Dawn Klug or Louise Cate for more information or to schedule a training date.
+Please contact your account manager, Dawn Klug or Misty Peterson for more information or to schedule a training date.

 For Employees: These workshops are designed to help employees with managing the problems that come up in their daily work and personal lives and help them to be happy, healthy and productive.

 Brain Health – It’s a Snap!: As our workforces are aging, studies have shown that maintaining a healthy brain can increase an employee’s capacity to thrive in the workplace.
 This interactive workshop provides some fun and helpful ways to maintain a healthy brain and stay mentally active and alert at any age.

 Caring for Elderly Parents – Multiple Needs, Difficult Decisions: Life at home can certainly impact workplace performance.
 Many employees belong to the “sandwich” generation and try to juggle caring both for their children and for their parents.
 This workshop focuses on some of the difficulties they face and provides a list of community resources that may be supportive to them.